hwdsl2/setup-ipsec-vpn/README.md

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
 If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `/etc/ppp/options.xl2tpd` and `/etc/ipsec.conf`.
 Then reboot your server.

 Using kernel support could improve IPsec/L2TP performance.
 It is available on Ubuntu 18.04/16.04, Debian 9 and CentOS 7/6.
-Ubuntu users need to install the `` linux-image-extra-`uname -r` `` package and run `service xl2tpd restart`.
+Ubuntu users: Install `linux-modules-extra-$(uname -r)` (or `linux-image-extra`), then run `service xl2tpd restart`.

 To modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).
 Then reboot your server.